 Frequently Asked Questions

 STEM stands for science, technology, engineering, and math.
-These toys enhance learning and allow children to learn by doing.
+These toys enhance learning and enable children to learn through hands-on activities.
 STEM toys encourage problem-solving, critical thinking, manipulating pieces, planning, testing ideas, and working through a problem.
-When choosing a STEM toy, remember that good STEM toys may not include technology but encourage hands-on learning.
+When choosing a STEM toy, remember that good STEM toys may not rely on technology, but instead encourage hands-on learning.

-The best STEM toy for kids is the ones that captivate your child’s interest.
+The best STEM toy for kids is one that captivates your child’s interest.
 Some toys are as simple as Legos, and others may include coding robots.
-Remember, STEM stands for science, technology, engineering, and math can help you choose the best toy for kids.
+Remember, STEM stands for science, technology, engineering, and math, which can help you choose the best toy for kids.

 You don’t!
-There are a variety of toys on this list.
-Some toys have less of a need for technology than others.
+This list features a variety of toys.
+Some toys require less technology than others.
 Don’t underestimate a less techy toy.
-We want to look for toys our children can use that match their interests and encourage thinking.
+We want to find toys that our children can use that match their interests and encourage critical thinking.